Woman Claims George H.W. Bush Groped Her During a Photo Op as a Teen

 Author Christina Baker Cline and actress Jordana Grolnick have also publicly accused Bush of groping their behinds.

-In response to their allegations, McGrath said in a statement, "At age 93, President Bush has been confined to a wheelchair for roughly five years, so his arm falls on the lower waist of people with whom he takes pictures.
+In response to their allegations, spokesman said in a statement, "At age 93, President Bush has been confined to a wheelchair for roughly five years, so his arm falls on the lower waist of people with whom he takes pictures.
 To try to put people at ease, the president routinely tells the same joke — and on occasion, he has patted women's rears in what he intended to be a good-natured manner.
 Some have seen it as innocent; others clearly view it as inappropriate.
 To anyone he has offended, President Bush apologizes most sincerely."